ibm-cloud-docs/power-iaas/modifying-instance.md

 1. Go to **Virtual server instances** in the {{site.data.keyword.powerSys_notm}} user interface.

-2. Click the desired **Virtual server instances** to open the instances details page.
+2. Click a virtual server instance to open the instances details page.

 3. Click the **Edit** icon, a menu appears.
-From the menu, select the value you want to modify for the {{site.data.keyword.powerSys_notm}} instance.
+From the menu, select the value that you want to modify for the {{site.data.keyword.powerSys_notm}} instance.
 You can modify the following values: **Name**, **Entitled capacity**, **Memory (GB)**, and **VM pinning** state.

     If the virtual machine (VM) is inactive, you can change the processor type to *Dedicated*, *Shared uncapped shared*, or *Shared capped*.
     {: tip}

 4. Select the service agreement box and click **Order** to complete the instance modification process and accept the price.

-5. View the **Server details** pane to verify {{site.data.keyword.powerSys_notm}} instance modification.
+5. View the **Server details** page to verify {{site.data.keyword.powerSys_notm}} instance modification.

 ### Resizing the memory and core counts of the virtual machine
 {: #resize-core-mem}

 You can scale up and scale down the memory and core counts of the virtual machine (VM) according to your workload requirements.
 When the VM is active, you can resize the memory and core counts to a maximum of eight times of the specified values.
 When the VM is provisioned, you can resize the memory and core counts to a minimum of 1/8 times of the specified values.
-However, you cannot resize the memory and core count to less than 2 GB memorey and 0.25 cores respectively.
+However, you cannot resize the memory and core count to less than 2 GB memory and 0.25 cores respectively.
 You can resize the memory and core count beyond the 8x and 1/8x boundaries when the VM is shut down.
 The following table shows an example of recalculated values:

 | Specified value when the VM instance was provisioned | Minimum resize value (must be greater than or equal to 0.25 cores, 2 GB memory) | Maximum resize value |
 |---------------------- | ------------------------- | ------------------------- |